 in all other cases, the Shipper itself (for example by aggregating the consumption of its customers downstream of the Delivery Point),

-and each Shipper shall provide such Delivery Quantities, as soon as practicable after their determination.
+and each Shipper shall provide those Delivery Quantities, as soon as practicable after their determination.

 Unscheduled Testing of Metering

-Subject to section 5.4, a Shipper (the Requesting Party) may request First Gas to carry out an unscheduled test of the Metering at any Receipt, Delivery or Bi-directional Point used by the Requesting Party, and provide the Requesting Party with the test results and/or allow that Requesting Party or its representative to be present during such testing.
-First Gas shall comply with any such request, provided that:
+Subject to section 5.4, a Shipper who uses a Receipt Point, Delivery Point or Bi-directional Point (Requesting Party) may request First Gas to carry out an unscheduled test of Metering, and provide the Requesting Party with the test results and/or allow that Requesting Party or its representative to be present during testing.
+First Gas shall comply with a Requesting Party’s request, provided that:

 it shall not be required to undertake such unscheduled testing where it has tested the Metering within 1 Month of the Requesting Party’s request, or more frequently than once every 9 months;